g-mero/esday/docs/plugins/localizedParse.md

 ## Usage

 ### Dependencies
 LocalizedParse requires the plugins AdvancedParse and Locale and at least 1 registered and activated locale.
+Dor using the 'd', 'dd', 'ddd' or the 'dddd' tokens the plugin Week is required too.

 The plugin AdvancedParse must be loaded using esday.extend(...) before the plugin LocalizedParse.
+If used, the plugin Week must be loaded after the plugin AdvancedParse.

 LocalizedParse can be used together with the plugin Utc which must be loaded using esday.extend(...) before the plugin AdvancedParse.